 4.)
+Anything goes.
 Don't worry about punctuation, spelling and grammar.

-6. Be free to write the worst junk.
+6. Be free.
+Feel free to write the worst junk.

 Processing Your Writing Sessions

-Here are two good ways to more deeply process your stream of consciousness writing sessions:
+Here are two good ways to more process your stream of consciousness writing sessions:

 Read immediately.
-To amplify your honest self-expression, it is helpful to read your writing out loud right after a writing session.
+To connect auditorily to your stream of consciousness self-expression, it is integrative to read your writing out loud right after a writing session.

 Read when your journal is finished.
-I like to read through my stream of consciousness writing after my journal is complete.
-I go through my entire journal, and circle and underline common themes with colorful pens.
-I often write a conclusion at the end of my journal to contemplate my next steps.
+To find themes, read through your stream of consciousness writing after your journal is complete.
+Go through the entire journal, and circle and underline common themes with colourful pens.